 Many transgender people choose to medically transition, undergoing procedures such as hormone therapy and face/chest/genital surgery.
 For those who choose to medically transition, these procedures can alleviate gender dysphoria and increase quality of life.
 There are some risks to medically transitioning, such as complications or wanting to detransition in the future.
 Transgender adults are capable of assessing these risks and comparing them to the potential social and mental health risks of not transitioning.
 On the other hand, letting transgender children and adolescents medically transition has been a controversial topic.
 Though trans minors generally only have access to puberty blockers and hormone treatments (minors are not allowed to get genital surgery, and other surgical interventions are rare), choosing to undergo these treatments is still a big decision with possible risks.
 Yet, the health benefits of medical transition for some trans people are undeniable.

-No, transgender children and adolescents should not medically transition.
+Yes, transgender children and adolescents should medically transition

 The child/adolescent may not actually have gender dysphoria